-The lens is user changeable in a matter of seconds and the stem can be adjusted to 3 different lengths to suit your liking.
+The lens is user-changeable in seconds, and the stem can be adjusted to 3 different lengths to suit your liking.

-The frame also undergone a major change with the usage of a lightweight yet durable frame material called the O Matter.
+The frame has also undergone a major change using a lightweight, yet durable frame material called the O Matter.

 Due to its frame design, it’s more suitable for someone with a medium to large face.

 The EVZero is Oakley’s lightest performance sunglasses.
 It’s actually a redesign of the Oakley Subzero which was released in the 90’s.

 To achieve its super light status, Oakley has completely removed the frame, giving you an unobstructed view, a problem many of us has faced.

 Oakley Flak 2.0 XL

 Together with the EVZero, the Flak 2.0XL is among Oakley’s lightest cycling sunglasses.

 It’s an upgrade of the previous Flak Jacket models.
 Retaining its 2-piece lens design, Oakley has enlarged the lens in this model to achieve a large field of view.